Skip to main content

 “What is love if not living together?
 Urmila was a wedded bride who lived like a widow for half her life.
 Just what is LOVE if not PAIN?”
 Heer wrote down with a sigh.

-Although this stranger had different opinions yet for the first time Heer felt she was learning something from another point of view rather than trying to prove each other right and wrong.
-Heer missed such a healthy discussion with any mind alike.
+Although this stranger had different opinions yet, for the first time, Heer felt she was learning something from another point of view rather than trying to prove each other right and wrong.
+Heer missed such a healthy discussion with anyone alike.
 Most high-society girls her age were more attracted to make-up, shopping, gossiping and dating.
 Most guys were flirting around, sleeping around, partying or sitting clueless in their father’s businesses.
-At most parties, she felt like an outlaw, unlike Ajabdeh who gelled with anyone and everyone despite them being totally different.
-She remembered with a frown one of Jija’s rare pieces of advice "We never find alike minds, it’s a myth, we are all unique and we should just know more and more people … they all teach us some lesson or the other…" She felt otherwise always but she never spoke about it.
-She couldn’t help but wonder who this stranger was… could they be friends if they knew each other.
+At most parties, she felt like an outlaw, unlike Ajabdeh, who gelled with anyone and everyone, despite them being totally different.
+She remembered with a frown one of Jija’s rare pieces of advice: "We never find alike minds, it’s a myth, we are all unique and we should just know more and more people … they all teach us some lesson or the other…" She felt otherwise always, but she never spoke about it.
+She couldn’t help but wonder who this stranger was… could they be friends if they knew each other?

 Pratap lay on his bed, staring blankly at the ceiling.
 He was content today.
-He smiled remembering the faces of those happy people at Chavand… the villagers, the tourists… Ajabdeh seemed too surprised.
-He smiled remembering her face.
+He smiled, remembering the faces of those happy people at Chavand… the villagers, the tourists… Ajabdeh seemed too surprised.
+He smiled, remembering her face.
 He stared at the wall clock that resembled a Ferrari and sat up.
-Peeping out of the room he saw everyone in the Haveli busy with the puja preparations.
+Peeping out of the room, he saw everyone in the Haveli busy with the puja preparations.
 Servants and ladies in waiting were running about.
 The decorators put the drapes, lights and flowers perfectly.
-He tiptoed to the Puja Hall where Ranima stood in the middle with Hansa instructing the decorations for the yajna kund and the materials required.
-He decided it was best to step out of the chaos before he was dragged in to become a part of it.
-Jaivanta smiled watching her firstborn look here and there before running through the lawns towards the guest cottages.
+He tiptoed to the Puja Hall, where Ranima stood in the middle with Hansa, instructing the decorations for the yajna kund and the materials required.
+He decided it was best to step out of the chaos before he was dragged into becoming a part of it.
+Jaivanta smiled, watching her firstborn look here and there before running through the lawns towards the guest cottages.
 She set the curtains back and smiled to herself.

 “Nice.”
 Ajabdeh chose her words carefully between the two spoonfuls of Polao.

 “It was nice.”
-Made Pratap smile faintly as she kept a straight face and concentrate on her food while Heer and Shakti caught Pratap’s smile before it faded and the parents stared at each other worried.
+Made Pratap smile faintly as she kept a straight face and concentrated on her food while Heer and Shakti caught Pratap’s smile before it faded, and the parents stared at each other, worried.

 “What?”
 She looked alarmed at the way he was watching out around them.